HanabishiRecca/aur-check-updates/README.md

 ## Options

+### `--ignore <package>`

+Do not check updates for a package.
+Multiple packages can be specified by separating them with a comma.

+Example to ignore `foo` package:

+    $ aur-checkupdates --ignore foo

 ### `--ignoregroup <group>`

-Do not check updates for all packages in a `group`.
+Do not check updates for packages in a group.
 Multiple groups can be specified by separating them with a comma.

 Example to ignore packages in `custom` group:

-    $ aur-checkupdates --ignoregroup "custom"
+    $ aur-checkupdates --ignoregroup custom

-### `--ignoresuffix <suffix>`

-Do not check updates for all packages with names ending in a `suffix`.
-Multiple suffixes can be specified by separating them with a comma.

-Example to ignore packages with `-custom` suffix:

-    $ aur-checkupdates --ignoresuffix "-custom"

 ### `--color <when>`